henrymanley/twitternetworkanalysis/README.md

 See [preprocessing.do](preprocessing.do) for generalized approach to token cleaning in Stata.
 Output is an array of the n most frequent words.

 ## Setting the network
-See [matrices.do](matrices.do) for the computation of adjacency and frequency matrices.
+See [matrices.do](matrices.do) for the computation of adjacency and frequency matrices using the n most frequent words.
 Similarly, the creation and visualization of the text network.